-Continuing Directors for Term Expiring 2013
+Continuing Directors for Term Expiring 2016

-Tina Chang, Age 39, Director since 2007 Member of Executive Committee, Audit Committee, and Corporate Governance and Compensation Committee
+Tina Chang, Age 42, Director since 2007

+Member of Executive Committee, Audit Committee, and Corporate Governance and Compensation Committee

 Since 1996, Ms. Chang has served as Chairman of the Board and Chief Executive Officer of SysLogic, Inc. (an information systems consulting and services firm).
-Ms. Chang also serves as a Director and Advisor of The Private Bank - Wisconsin since 2004.
+Ms. Chang also served as a Director and Advisor of The Private Bank - Wisconsin from 2004 to 2013.